3rd Annual National Returning Citizens Conference

 STRONGER THAN is a special emphasis campaign of the 400 Years of African American History Commission chaired and inspired by the work of Grammy award-winning performing artist, Coré S. Cotton.
 The campaign will recognize and celebrate the strength, courage, and resilience of women across diverse dimensions, historical and present day; sung and unsung.

-To register for this free live streamed event, click here!
+To view the recording of the live streamed event, click here!

 Justice Sunday 2023